-The sixth instalment of the exhibition series will focus on the transformation of paper into complex works of art.
+The sixth instalment of the exhibition series focuses on the transformation of paper into complex works of art.
 Paper is a ubiquitous medium that is made from a variety of sources.
 Each artist’s work exemplifies the diversity and flexibility of art produced from paper.

 Sophie Bouvier Ausländer